-How Much is the Mansion Tax in NYC?How Much is the Mansion Tax in NYC?
+The Mansion Tax in NYCThe Mansion Tax in NYC

-The tax was first introduced in 1989 and applied to all properties sold or transferred for $1 million or more.
+The tax was first introduced in 1989 and applied to all properties sold or transferred for $1 million-plus.
 But $1 million does not buy you the home it used to in New York City.
 These days, $1 million will barely get you a one-bedroom condo in most of the city.

+Technically it’s a transfer tax, but the critical difference is that it’s the responsibility of the buyer to pay.
 Previously the tax was a flat 1% of the sales price on all properties priced at or above $1 million.
-The changes made to it now provide a scale of levies that increase as the sales price increases.
+Its changes now provide a scale of levies that increase as the sales price increases.
 The 1% charge remains for properties priced between $1-2 million.
 As of now, it goes up in stages before capping at 4.15% for properties sold at or above $25 million.
-Technically it’s a transfer tax, but with the critical difference being that it’s the responsibility of the buyer to pay.

 Home price | Tax rate |